Boryslav: Jewish lives saved

+Despite the persecutions, between 250 and 800 Jews in Boryslav managed to survive the Nazi occupation.
+Among them was the family of engineer Abraham Lipman, whose wife and son were rescued by Ukrainian Greek Catholic priest Vasyl Popel (1908-1982), a godson of metropolitan bishop Andrey Sheptytsky.
+Popel housed the Lipmans at his family home, allowing them to eventually rejoin Abraham and flee from the city, later emigrating to Poland.
+Following the war Vasyl was declared "enemy of the people" by Soviet authorities and spent 11 years in labour camps of Kolyma and Kazakhstan.
+In 2003 Vasyl Popel, as well as his mother Motrona (1870-1962) and wife Stefania (1919-1995) were recognized as Righteous Among the Nations by the Yad Vashem memorial centre.

 Some Jews escaped and formed partisan units in the forests.
 Resistance groups in the ghetto obtained some arms and set fire to some raw materials in ghetto industry.
 The manager of the German Karpathen oil company, Berthold Beitz, and his wife Else Beitz rescued about 250 people in one day when he had them pulled off a train at Boryslav who were headed for the Belzec extermination camp in July 1942.
 Beitz had also helped adults and children escape across the Hungarian border.
 Saying that the Jewish people were crucial to oil production during the war, Berthold and Else rescued about 800 people between 1941 and 1944.
 Berthold and Else Beitz were recognized as Righteous among the Nations by Yad Vashem.
+Another family awarded that title was the Miniv family from Boryslav.

-For a description of the activities in Boryslav during the war, see the Encyclopedia of Camps and Ghettos.
+For a description of the events in Boryslav during the war, see the Encyclopedia of Camps and Ghettos.
 A personal-account history of this period is recounted by the Polish-American writer — and Boryslav native — Wilhelm Dichter in his popular and acclaimed literary debut, Koń Pana Boga.
 It is a memoir of the war in Borsylav as Dichter experienced it as a Polish-Jewish child.